 Fujitsu Awarded Contract To Design Next-Generation Flagship Supercomputer Fugakunext

-KAWASAKI, Japan, June 18, 2025 /PRNewswire/ -- Fujitsu Limited today announced that it has been awarded a contract by the Japanese research and development institute RIKEN to design a next-generation flagship supercomputer.
-The contract for the supercomputer, provisionally named "FugakuNEXT," encompasses the overall system, computing nodes, and CPU components and the basic design phase is scheduled to run until February 27, 2026.
+KAWASAKI, Japan, June 18, 2025 - (JCN Newswire) - Fujitsu Limited today announced that it has been awarded a contract by the Japanese research and development institute RIKEN to design a next-generation flagship supercomputer.
+The contract for the supercomputer, provisionally named“FugakuNEXT,” encompasses the overall system, computing nodes, and CPU components and the basic design phase is scheduled to run until February 27, 2026.

 Supporting Japan's leadership in science and technology with a next-generation computing platform